SAP-samples/teched2023-XP265/exercises/ex5/README.md

 4. Let us run the Simulate job one more time to see the result of our changes.
 For this we will navigate back to our source systems  and go to the last tab **Jobs**.
 Choose **Simulate Job** and press on **Run Now**

-5. Navigate to the **Provisioning Logs** (from the Identity Provisioning drop-down menu) and notice the job result.
+5. Navigate to the **Provisioning Logs** (from the Identity Provisioning drop-down menu), notice the job result and download the skipped entities file.

 <img src="/exercises/ex5/images/534.png">